nvu99/cppLib/linkedlist.md

 <h3>Method detail</h3>
 <h4>void add(ValueType value);</h4>
-Adds a new value to the end of the list<br>
+Adds a new value to the end of the list.<br>
 Usage: ```list.add(value);```
 <h4>void insert(int index, ValueType value);</h4>
-Inserts an element before the specified index.<br>
+Inserts an element before the specified index.
+O(1) front/end of list.<br>
 Usage: ```list.insert(3, "dog");```
 <h4>void remove(int index);</h4>
-Removes the element at the specified index.<br>
+Removes the element at the specified index.
+To be improved for Big-Oh runtime.<br>
 Usage: ```list.remove(2);```
 <h4>void set(int index, ValueType value)</h4>
-Changes the value at the specified index to the specified value.<br>
+Changes the value at the specified index to the specified value.
+O(1) front/end of list.<br>
 Usage: ```list.set(2, "cat");```
 <h4>ValueType get(int index)</h4>
-Returns the value at the specified index.<br>
+Returns the value at the specified index.
+O(1) front/end of list.<br>
 Usage: ```list.get(0);```
 <h4>void clear();</h4>
 Removes all elements from this list.<br>